Validator Operations

 --stake ${AMOUNT_TO_STAKE_IN_WEI}

-• Note that your own ${VALIDATOR_PUB_KEY_IN_BASE64}may be found by running the ./iliad validator export command as the Compresses Public Key.
+• Note that your own ${VALIDATOR_PUB_KEY_IN_HEX}may be found by running the ./story validator export command as the Compressed Public Key (hex).

 Once staked, you may use the Explorer URL to confirm the transaction.
 As mentioned earlier, you may use our validator endpoint to confirm the new voting power of the validator.